Zigzag Canyon Overlook Hike on Mt Hood

 • Leashed dogs are welcome on the trail.
 Only service animals are allowed inside Timberline Lodge.

 • Visit from July until October to avoid snow on the trail.
-There may be small patches of snow in summer, but it will be easy to traverse with ordinary hiking boots.
-I found it refreshing in hiking sandals on a hot day.
+There may be small patches of snow in summer, but it will be doable with ordinary hiking boots.
 If you hike this trail before the snow melts, make sure you have a plan for navigation and the right gear.
-The trail will be hard to follow when covered with snow.

 • Stay on the trails.
-Many wildflowers bloom on Mt Hood and they are more delicate than people sometimes realize.
-If they are damaged, they often don’t grow back.
+Many wildflowers bloom on Mt Hood, and they are more delicate than people sometimes realize.
+If they’re damaged, they often don’t grow back.

 • Find a helpful PDF trail map here.

 • This hike is very popular.
 Expect others on the trail, especially near the lodge.
 Parking may be a challenge on weekends.
-Consider arriving early.
+Consider arriving early on weekends.

 Distance: 4.7 miles out and back